realworldocaml/book/en/09-modules2-draft.md

 module Four : sig val x : int end
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We were able to pass `Three_and_more` to `Increment`, even though
+Note that `Increment` works on `Three_and_more`, despite the presence
-`Three_and_more` has the field `y` which is not present in `X_int`.
+of the variable `y` that was not mentioned in the signature `X_int`.

-### Working with types
+### An example: Interval logic

-The `Increment` example was especially trivial, in that the modules
+To get a better sense of how functors work, it's useful to see an
-that were being operated on contained only values.
-But functors can
+example that's more realistic than the rather trivial `Increment`
-operate on the types of a module as well.
-Imagine, for example, that
+example we used above.
+In the following, we'll show how to build a
-we want to create a module for dealing with closed intervals over any
+library for operating on intervals that is parameterized over the type
-given type.
-A functor is one effective way of doing this.
+of the endpoints of the intervals and the comparison function.

-The firs thing we'll need is a module type to represent the type of
+The first thing we'll need is a module type to represent the type of
 values along with a comparison function.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }